nahuel242/documentation/docs/Using Randomness/v2-adhoc/get-a-random-number.md

 - `VRFV2WrapperConsumerBase.sol`[(link)](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/VRFV2WrapperConsumerBase.sol)
 - `ConfirmedOwner.sol`[(link)](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/ConfirmedOwner.sol)

-The contract also includes pre-configured values for the necessary request parameters such as `callbackGasLimit`, `requestConfirmations` and number of random words `numWords`, VRF v2 Wrapper address `wrapperAddress` and link token address `linkAddress`.
+The contract also includes pre-configured values for the necessary request parameters such as `callbackGasLimit`, `requestConfirmations`, number of random words `numWords`, VRF v2 Wrapper address `wrapperAddress` and link token address `linkAddress`.
 You can change these parameters if you want to experiment on different testnets.

 Build and deploy the contract on Rinkeby.